Preparing students to serve Christ and His church through biblical, experiential, and practical ministry.

 The classes-plus-thesis track of the ThM requires the following for completion:

-- At least 15 credits of coursework (five courses) selected from courses offered in chosen concentration
+• At least 15 credits of coursework (five courses) selected from courses offered in the chosen concentration

-- Up to 6 credits of coursework (two courses) selected from courses offered outside of chosen concentration
+• Up to 6 credits of coursework (two courses) selected from courses offered outside of the chosen concentration

-- Completion of six-credit thesis (enrolled in final semester of program)
+• Completion of a six-credit thesis (enrolled in the final semester of the program)

-- Successful completion and passing of comprehensive exam at end of program.
+• Successful completion and passing of the comprehensive exam at the end of the program.

-- Completion of program within six years of matriculation.
+• Completion of the program within six years of matriculation.

 Spiritual Formation